Juan-Luis Vasquez, Bachelor's in Physics '14

 Physics alum Juan-Luis Vasquez ’14 is doing important work to protect the country.
-As a systems engineer at Lockheed Martin’s Rotary and Mission Systems, Juan-Luis works on the Long Range Discrimination Radar program, which, according to Lockheed, is the backbone of the Missile Defense Agency’s strategy to protect the U.S. from ballistic missile attacks.
+As a systems engineer at Lockheed Martin’s Rotary and Mission Systems, Juan-Luis works on the Long Range Discrimination Radar program.
+According to Lockheed, it's the backbone of the Missile Defense Agency’s strategy to protect the U.S. from ballistic missile attacks.
 Juan-Luis says it’s exciting to be involved in and contribute to such a unique and important program.

 How did the physics program prepare you for your career?

 In undergrad, I was constantly challenged to be versatile, hardworking, and creative in all my courses.
-This shaped my approach and dedication, and prepared me to thrive in a reputable engineering company.
+This shaped my approach and dedication, preparing me to thrive in a reputable engineering company.

-Having recently moved to a design-based systems engineering position at Lockheed Martin’s Rotary and Mission Systems, the work I’m involved in relies immensely on my ability to pick up new and slightly unfamiliar concepts in a timely manner where mathematics and physics are heavily involved.
-My engineering studies prepared me for certain concepts and fields, but my physics studies prepared me to think differently and approach problems in a certain manner, which enables me to succeed.
-The hard sciences don't get enough credit when it comes to the preparation they provide for engineering careers; I strongly believe in a solid science foundation before or in conjunction with an engineering curriculum.
+I recently moved to a design-based systems engineering position at Lockheed Martin’s Rotary and Mission Systems.
+The work relies immensely on my ability to pick up new and slightly unfamiliar concepts in a timely manner where mathematics and physics are heavily involved.
+My engineering studies prepared me for certain concepts and fields, but my physics studies prepared me to think differently and approach problems in a manner which enables me to succeed.
+The hard sciences don't get enough credit when it comes to the preparation they provide for an engineering career.
+I strongly believe in a solid science foundation before or in conjunction with an engineering curriculum.

 Why did you want to attend USF?